 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Is the Marriott Bonvoy Brilliant Card Annual Fee Worth It?
+Is the Marriott Bonvoy Brilliant annual fee worth it?

-With an annual fee of $450, this card comes in as the most premium card that Marriott has to offer.
-Don’t let the annual fee scare you off.
-Many premium travel credit cards are loaded to the brim with benefits and perks.
+Don’t let the annual fee scare you off just yet.
+Many premium travel credit cards like this one are loaded to the brim with ongoing benefits that can save you much more than you’ll pay in fees.
 The Marriott Bonvoy Brilliant Card is no exception.

 You can earn 75,000 bonus Marriott points after you spend $3,000 on purchases in the first three months of account opening.
-Since a Marriott point’s value is ~0.9 cents apiece, we can value this welcome bonus at ~$675.
+Since Marriott points value is ~1 cent apiece, we can value this welcome bonus at ~$750.
 Depending on how carefully you spend your points, the value of this welcome bonus could be much higher.

 Earning a card’s welcome bonus is the fastest way to rack up points quickly.
 Just keep in mind that you can only earn the bonus for a specific American Express credit card once per lifetime, and the Marriott credits cards have some extra restrictions because they are issued by both Chase and Amex.